-There are many variations of this cake, depending on the town, so you can find that somewhere they change water for milk or substitute pine nuts with walnuts or plum for the raisins.
+There are many variations of this cake, depending on the region, so you can find that somewhere they change water for milk or substitute pine nuts with walnuts or plum for the raisins.
 When preparing at home you can play around and make you own combination of ingredients.

 Another popular treat originated from Tuscany made from chestnut flour are are rustic pancakes called necci.
 You can still find necci on the menu of the restaurants when you visit mountain parts of Tuscany in winter.
 Necci are very simple dish to prepare, you just need to mix the chestnut flour with water and then fry them on the frying pan.

 In Prato and Mugello, you'll find fritelle di castagne, fried chestnut fritters which are very easy to make and can include raisins and mix of walnuts, tosted almonds and pine nuts.
 You can add some orange zest or a bit of sugar.

 Chestnut flour can be used for preparing delicious cookies giving them that special roasted chestnut flavour.
 We have recipes for simple chestnut flour cookies, sugar-free chestnut flour cookies and spice cookies that combines several spices and chestnut flour.
 During the Carnival time in Italy, castagnole are popular treat prepare at home.
 We adore this simple recipe for this special kind of castagnole made with chestnut flour.
 For those in love with chocolate, we have a recipe for muffins made with combination of chestnut purée and chestnut flour.